jbrown544/interlingual-topic-modeling/README.md

 **pyLDAvis** provides visualizations which easily integrate with Gensim models.
 These visualizations will be used to explore the created models.
 These visualizations will also be the view into language translations.

 A **Google Colab** notebook is used to contain and execute the source code for this project.
-Given the processing load is excessive for the resources available to Colab notebooks, it is advised a local Jupyter instance be employed.
+Given this processing load is excessive for the resources made available to Colab, it is advisable to connect Colab to a [local Jupyter instance](https://research.google.com/colaboratory/local-runtimes.html) or execute this notebook on a suitably powerful workstation in Jupyter.

 **Google Cloud Translation** is used to augment the discovered features through term translation.
-To run the translations and generate a local repository of cached translation terms, you will need to establish your own Google Cloud account and include your own authentication key in the ```/keys``` folder of the project.
-There is cost associated with cloud translations which at the time of this writing allowed for 500K chars/month free, $20(USD) per 1M chars/month thereafter.
-The caching facility built into translations in this project helps manage expense.
-For a sense of total expense, this project was developed over two billing cycles and total charges were less than $10(USD)
+To run the translations and generate a local repository of cached translation terms, **you will need to establish your own Google Cloud account and include your own authentication key in the ```/keys``` folder of the project**.
+There is cost associated with cloud translations which at the time of this writing allowed for 500K chars/month free then $20(USD) per 1M chars/month thereafter.
+A caching facility built into translations for this project helps manage expense if you retain copies of the cache file ```xlat.json```.
+For an idea of potential expense, this project was developed over two billing cycles (1M free chars) and overage charges were less than $10(USD)

 ## Steps to Analysis